James Maury: The Parson's Cause

 Maury opposed the colony's passage of the Two Penny Act of 1757, which proposed to pay clergy a set amount in cash rather than in tobacco, as had been the rule.
-The Crown had vetoed the colony's act and asserted clergy must be paid in tobacco.
-Maury sued the parish collectors, who gathered required payment for clergy, for the full amount of his salary in tobacco.
+The Crown had vetoed the colony's act and asserted that clergy must be paid in tobacco.
+Maury sued the parish collectors, who gathered the payment required for the clergy, for the full amount of his salary in tobacco.
 This suit, known in American history as the Parson's Cause, was an important legal and political dispute in the Colony of Virginia as it involved the question of taxation, and whether it was controlled by the colony or the Crown.
 It is considered an important event contributing to the American Revolution.

 The case was defended by Peter Lyons, afterward president of the Virginia Supreme Court, and opposed by Patrick Henry.
 He denounced the interference of the King in setting aside the colony's law as treason to the people of Virginia.
 Maury won the lawsuit but the jury awarded him only one penny in damages.
-He continued to hold the esteem of the people of Virginia.
+He continued to have the esteem of the people of Virginia.
 Afterward Maury wrote a letter discussing the case, which became known as "The Parson's Opinion of 'The Parson's Cause'".

 Rev. James Maury and Patrick Henry had no animosity as a result of the case.
 Later Martha Henry, the attorney's eldest daughter, married John Fontaine, a near relation of Rev. James Maury, and whose ancestor was Rev. Peter Fontaine.
 They had the common ancestor of John de la Fontaine.
 (John Fontaine (6 Aug 1750, Hanover Co., Va; d.
 14 Apr 1792, Henry Co., Va.) married Martha Henry 1774, Hanover Co., Va. (b.
 Jun 1755, Hanover Co., Va; d.
 1818, Charlotte Co., Va.)
 They managed the Henry plantation of Leatherwood after her father was elected a second time as governor of Virginia.